 is such a crucial aspect of our training.

-The women who have graduated from our program are from all over the world and yet there is a constant feeling of closeness and connection in our classes and private online support group.
+The individuals who have completed & graduated from our program are from all over the world and yet there is a constant feeling of closeness and connection in our classes and private online support group.
 We all give and receive an incredible amount of information and praise as we go through the training and beyond.
 It never feels like we are separated by hundreds or thousands of miles.

 Check out some of our winners